Our Great Mistake

 Virtuous Discourse.
 It’s about questions and answers between Mahākoṭṭhika and Sāriputta.

 Contemplating as an alien (parato, parajana) or stranger is quite good.
-Contemplative knowledge is one thing and rise and fall— anicca is another.
-They are taking about their natures.
+Contemplative knowledge is one thing and rise and fall—anicca is another.
+They are talking about their natures.
 You must make the decision that it has nothing to do with me.
-When one’s own khandha becomes alien and also other khandhas become strangers.
-It doesn’t affect anyone.
-It’s happening by itself and the I or Me goes in and disturbing it so that it does not become an alien.
-If not become parato (alien) it becomes attato (self) and attaniyato (my property).
+When one’s own khandha becomes alien and also other khandhas become strangers, it doesn’t affect anyone.
+It’s happening by itself and the I or Me goes in and disturbs it so that it does not become an alien.
+If it does not become parato (alien), it becomes attato (self) and attaniyato (my property).
 You go in and disturb it, which becomes unwise-attention (ayoniso).
 Why are you not becoming a stream enterer?
-You make an alien to be your own, and follow behind with the D.A. process of dukkha, domanassa, etc. Now you find out your fault.
+You make an alien your own, and follow behind with the D.A. process of dukkha, domanassa, etc. Now you have found out your fault.
 You make other property as yours and fall into apāyas.
 It was like a watchman killed by robbers.
-It was better if the owner had been killed.
+It would have been better if the owner had been killed.
 It is quite painful to be killed without owning property.
-Here is also the same as falling into apāyas with other property.
-If you can contemplate only with the alien it becomes equanimity (upekkhā).
+Here it is also the same as falling into apāyas with other property.
+If you can contemplate only with the alien, it becomes equanimity (upekkhā).
 It can develop to saṅkhāra upekkhā ñāṇa, after that path knowledge arises.

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"